julpero/promiseweb-react/README.md

 MONGO_URI = your mongodb uri
 BCRYPT_SECRET = some secret
 BCRYPT_SALT_ROUNDS = number
 ```
-### Env Variables in production
+### Production

-Create a .env file in then root and add the following
+Create a .env file in the root and add the following

 ```
 MONGO_URI = your mongodb uri